208 Research Institute SMG

 Appears in: Many such weapons are regularly designed here and there in the world -- particularly in the US -- mostly for use in specialist submachinegun competitions by licensed individuals, or simply as experiments.

-Notes: The M-11/Suomi is a "frankenweapon" – a new weapon made by combining the parts of two or more weapons into a new whole, in this case the Ingram M-11 in 9mm (the SWD version) and part of the upper receiver of a Finnish Suomi submachinegun.
+Notes: The M-11/Suomi is a “frankenweapon” – a new weapon made by combining the parts of one or more weapons into a new whole, in this case the Ingram M-11 in 9mm (the SWD version) and part of the upper receiver of a Finnish Suomi submachinegun.
 The result looks sort of like a long-barreled M-11, with the magazine feed moved well forward of the grip, and now using Suomi-type magazines (including the 71-round drums).
 The rate of fire is drastically lowered by addition of a weight to the bolt, to 527 rpm.
 Due to the forward position of the magazine feed, the barrel is not actually as long as it might appear; it is in fact only 137 millimeters long.
 The primary advantage of Anthony Smith’s conversion is to decrease the wasteful rate of fire of the M-11, grant the ability to use the much better-made Finnish magazines (which are also common on the War Surplus market), and simply produce an interesting weapon.
 It is not known at this time whether Mr. Smith plans on any sort of production of the M-11/Suomi, though he does sell the plans for the weapon.

 Twilight 2000 Notes: This submachinegun does not exist in the Twilight 2000 timeline.